attic-labs/noms/samples/cli/nomsconfig/README.md

 Dot (`.`) shorthand:

- - When issuing a command like `noms sync` that requires a source and destination you can use `.` in place of the dataset/object in the destination as shorthand to to mean: 'use the same path as in the source'.
-See example below.
+ - When issuing a command that requires a source and destination (like `noms sync`), you can use `.` in place of the dataset/object in the destination.
+This is shorthand that repeats whatever was used in the source (see below).

-You can kick the tires by running an noms commmand from this directory.
+You can kick the tires by running noms commands from this directory.
 Here are some examples and what to expect:

 ```
 noms ds          # -> noms ds ldb:.noms/tour